Since inception, The Long Island Community Foundation has operated as an affiliate of The New York Community Trust.

 We fund projects that:

-Program Goal: To strengthen the capacity of nonprofit organizations to achieve greater community impact
+Program Goal: To strengthen the capacity of the nonprofit sector through collaborative efforts to achieve greater community impact.

 We fund projects that:

-Program Goal: To advance the well-being and economic self-sufficiency of at-risk youth (up to 24 years of age)
+Program Goal: To advance the well-being and economic self-sufficiency of disadvantaged and at risk-youth (up to 26 years of age).

 We fund projects that: